Tunxis State Forest

 State forest in northern Connecticut, U.S.

-Tunxis State Forest is a state forest located in the towns of Hartland, Barkhamsted, and Granby in Connecticut, United States.
+Tunxis State Forest is a state forest located in the towns of Colebrook, Hartland, Barkhamsted, and Granby in Connecticut, United States.
 The forest surrounds Barkhamsted Reservoir and borders the Granville State Forest in Massachusetts.
-The forest is used for hiking, mountain biking, cross-country skiing, fishing, hunting, and letterboxing.
 Several trails cross the forest, including the northern end of the blue-blazed Tunxis Trail.
+The forest is used for hiking, mountain biking, cross-country skiing, fishing, and hunting.
+Letterboxing is no longer active in the forest.